bbalganjjm/natural_js/docs/implementation/m5-plan.md

 # Next action

-Run the independent docs-first feature task against the finished M5 screen, close the source/document checks, and fast-forward push M5 to the approved branch.
-Keep the rule catalog and drafts inside UI; [M6](m6-plan.md) remains a review draft requiring separate approval.
+M5's approved scope and verification are complete.
+Review [the M6 plan](m6-plan.md) and its representative HTML/TypeScript contract with the user before implementing M6.
+Keep the retained rule catalog and drafts inside UI.

 # Decisions